''There is no chance to get a grant for business development in Tatarstan''

 According to a number of media organisations, Nurtdinov was engaged in recruiting new adherents.
 On the page in Vkontakte of the Yelabuga company where he worked, there was an advertising of e-Quran with desirable news reposting, it is followed by the offer on website promotion.
 But the website of the company is invalid, the address is fake.
 In Facebook, Nurtdinov searched for Muslims in other Russian regions and distributed memes with the interpretation of Islamic sayings.

-''In our scriptures about jihad it is said as a struggle for the word of God to rise.
-But the takfiris, jihadists, ISIS adherents tell that jihad is not just the murder of not faith,'' Sharypov says.
+''In our scriptures about jihad it is said about as the fight for the word of God to rise.
+But the takfiris, jihadists, ISIS adherents tell that jihad is just the murder of not faith,'' Sharypov says.

 Among those who take the path of extremism, there are also former prisoners.
 Once they are free, they do not adapt well and cannot find a decent job.
 Then kind strangers are there to come to them for help.
 Surrounding with care, they gradually inspire new truths.